 Homebirth Is Substantially Cheaper than a Hospital-Based Birth!

 *Payments of third-party payers typically reflect a discounting of charges.

+A midwive's fee will usually include all antenatal appointments with the midwife, from the first prenatal appointment to the last postpartum checkup, and everything in between, including attendance at your birth.
+It also includes the necessary blood work and basic health screenings performed during the pregnancy.
+Some do not perform ultrasounds.
+However, if an ultrasound is desired, they can provide referrals for you to go have an ultrasound (at an additional cost to you).
+Many medical insurance policies provide for the coverage and care provided by a midwife.
+It is best to discuss, at your first appointment or consultation, the details of your insurance or your need for a payment plan if paying out-of-pocket.
+Most midwives offer a free interview consultation.
 Research shows that infant mortality was 19% lower in midwife-attended births.
 Multiple studies indicate that the location of birth (home versus hospital) did not result in increased maternal deaths when comparing spontaneous vaginal deliveries.
 Women who labor at a freestanding birth center have less instrumental or cesarean deliveries; more mobility during labor; fewer interventions, episiotomies and tears requiring sutures; and greater incidences of spontaneous vaginal births – than women who labor in a hospital.
 Data compiled from Optimal Care in Childbirth: the Case for a Physiologic Approach by Henci Goer and Amy Romano (2012).
 While costs ideally should not be a primary concern when evaluating your birthing options, it is worth mentioning that the costs of a hospital birth are significantly greater than those of a homebirth.